St. William Parish (Lawncrest): The 1920s & 30s - the beginnings of the parish

 Immediately, a worship location was secured at the Germania Maennerchor Hall (**) at 514 Devereaux Ave with the first mass being held on Jan 23.
 The new Parish comprising 70 families, spread out within the boundaries of; Cottman Ave to the North, Tookany Creek to the West and Roosevelt Boulevard to the South and East.
-A Rectory was established at 415 Levick Street that included a small chapel.
+A Rectory was established at a home at 415 Levick Street (still standing) that included a small chapel.
 In 1922, a move to 909 Levick street would be prompted by need for additional space.

 (**) Some 60 years later, this same building was bought by the Parish and converted into the parish day care center.
-It was sold in 1999.
+It was sold in 1999 and is now St. Mary's Orthodox Church.

 In 1921, ground was broken for the combination Church/School at Rising Sun Avenue and Robbins Street.
 Built of local Bethayres stone.
 It was dedicated on Nov 27, 1921 by Bishop Michael Crane.
 In 1923, the parishes of St. Ambrose and - St Martin Of Tours were established which ate up a large portion of St. William's Southern and Eastern parts.
 New (and current) boundaries were Magee Ave to the North, Phila/Mont.Co Twnshp Line/Philadelphia, Newtown and New York Railroad/Newtown Branch of the Reading Railroad Company to the West, the Oxford Branch of the Pennsylvania Railroad now Pennway Street/Air line through the Naval Supply Depot to the East and Allengrove Street To the South.